matn7/Google-Platform-Notes/flashcard/Kubernetes.md

 the demands of the workloads.
 It monitors the availability of Pods and node usage, and it scales nodes up when there are pods that fail to run due to resource constraints, and scales down underutilized nodes to optimize costs.

-5) Discuss the Role of Metrics Server in Kubernetes Autoscaling.
+5) Discuss the Role of Metrics Server in Kubernetes Autoscaling?
 Answer: The Metrics Server in Kubernetes collects resource usage data, like CPU and memory, from each node and Pod in the cluster.
 This data is then used by components like Horizontal Pod Autoscaler (HPA) and Vertical Pod Autoscaler (VPA) to make decisions about scaling.
 It’s a cluster-wide aggregator of resource usage data.

 6) What are Custom and External Metrics in Kubernetes Autoscaling?
 Answer: Custom metrics are user-defined metrics from within the cluster, and external metrics are metrics that are external to the cluster.
 Both can be used with Horizontal Pod Autoscaler (HPA) to scale workloads based on complex metrics like the number of requests per second, queue length, or other application-specific metrics, instead of just CPU and memory usage.